slai-robin/code_updater/README.md

 ## Usage

-Clone this repository by

 Open the Terminal (Launchpad > Search "Terminal").
 By default, you'll start in your home directory, called `~`.

-Using the command `cd` (stands for change directory), navigate to the folder where the script is kept.
+Using the command `cd` (change directory), navigate to the folder where the script is kept.
 You can use `ls` to list out all the files in your current directory.

 	example: cd ~/Desktop/code_updater